hashicorp/katakoda/consul-secure-tls-vault/step3.md

-Once configuration is created and certificates and key are in place you can start Consul.
+Once the agent configuration is created and thee certificates are distributed, you can start Consul.

 First create Consul data directory